Chapter 3: Principles, Rules, and Procedures for Promotion and the Award of Tenure

 After the proposed appointment is approved by the Dean, the complete file is sent to the Provost for consideration.
 In the case of a proposed appointment of a faculty member in a School of Medicine Basic Science Department, the Provost will consult with the Dean of the School of Medicine.
 The Provost recommends tenured appointments to the Chancellor and the Board of Trust.
-Tenured appointments from outside the University are not reviewed by the Promotion and Tenure Review Committee.
+Tenured appointments from outside the University are not reviewed by the PTRC.
 For a proposed appointment of a faculty member in a School of Medicine Clinical Department, the Dean of the School of Medicine will make the recommendation to the Chancellor and the Board of Trust.

 The action of the Board of Trust is transmitted by the Provost to the Dean.
 The Dean notifies the department chair and the candidate.
 In the case of an appointment in a School of Medicine Clinical Department, the Board’s action is transmitted to the Dean of the School of Medicine who will notify the department and candidate.
 No announcement of a proposed tenure appointment is made until the Board has acted and the candidate has been informed.

 G: Grievances Arising from Reappointment, Tenure, and Promotion Decisions

-A grievance alleging that the University breached an obligation owed to the faculty member in regard to a decision on his or her reappointment, tenure, or promotion shall be filed using the process set forth in Part IV, Chapter 2.
+A grievance alleging that the University breached an obligation owed to the faculty member in regard to a decision on their/her/his reappointment, tenure, or promotion shall be filed using the process set forth in Part IV, Chapter 2.